 He noted that “Early research on ADHD intentionally ignored rejection sensitivity because it was not always there, the person with ADHD often hid it and because there was no way to measure rejection.”

 However – anyone can feel rejection.
 And, many individuals who are highly sensitive or who struggle with emotional regulation do feel intense emotional pain to rejection and have similar behavioral reactions to feeling rejected.

 It can sometimes be hard to differentiate rejection-sensitive dysphoria symptoms from general sensitivity, especially in children.
 It’s also sometimes mistaken as social phobia, depression, and borderline personality disorder.

 Here are some common symptoms of RSD in children:

 - Extreme anxiety triggered by small changes

 - Difficulty forming words or expressing oneself when feeling hurt

-- Hyper-focusing on “negative” traits for which they’ve been criticized, or percieve they’ve been criticized for.
+- Hyper-focusing on “negative” traits for which they’ve been criticized or perceived they’ve been criticized.